coco-kit/software-engineering-group-project/README.md

-# COMP-6905
+# Software Engineering Group Project

-In this project, we design a ski web application for skiers.
+We design a ski web application for skiers.
 This repository contains the backend, frontend applications for our project.

+In this project, I built the frontend application using React.
+Our documentation contains detailed information about the project.

 We have deployed our project to an online server.
 Please go to the URL: https://ski-resort-map.vercel.app/.